Be found at the exact moment they are searching. Sign up and Get Listed

-In this two-hour continuing education web conference, Anisha Cooper will discuss inclusive language, documentation, and environments for the gender diverse child and their family.
+In this 2-hour continuing education web conference, Anisha Cooper will discuss inclusive language, documentation, and environments for the gender diverse child and their family.
 Anisha will also discuss how to discern the nuances between gender identities and expressions.

 Additionally, Anisha will explain how clinicians may assist in ethical advocacy of the gender diverse child's needs, while acknowledging differences with state laws.
 Finally, Anisha will provide resources to aid clinicians in co-facilitating family healing.

 This introductory instructional level web conference is designed to help clinicians:

 If you have any questions or concerns about this web conference, or would like more information, please contact us here.

 2 CE contact hours will be provided by GoodTherapy for attending this web conference in its entirety.

 GoodTherapy is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.

 GoodTherapy is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy maintains responsibility for this program and its content.
 GoodTherapy.org received APA approval in May 2011.
 This homestudy course is cosponsored by Person Centered Techn, LLC.
 Person Centered Tech, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Person Centered Tech, LLC maintains responsibility for this program and its content.